 Recommendations:

-This highlighted issue, accompanied by the phrase 'there are no printable edgenodes' means the job router couldn’t find an Edge Node capable of printing the specific job to the chosen printer (e.g., no Edge Node online with access to the target printer or the right type of queue).
-Please note this error will show as 'Failed: no edge nodes available to communicate with printer' in the Activity tab of a print job.
+This highlighted issue, accompanied by the phrase "there are no printable edgenodes" means the job router couldn’t find an Edge Node capable of printing the specific job to the chosen printer (e.g., no Edge Node online with access to the target printer or the right type of queue) or the notification to the Edge Nodes failed.
+This error will show as "Failed: no edge nodes available to communicate with printer"in the Activity tab of a print job.

 Possible causes: